Why is my child a Picky Eater? And what to do about it!

 In terms of dealing with the behavioural aspect of feeding( both for the parents and children), you can follow Ellyn Satter’s Division of Responsibility in Feeding.
 Follow your roles and let your child follow theirs, and they will grow up to have a healthy relationship with food!

-If you want more support with making dinnertime more peaceful, implementing the DOR and other strategies to get your child the nutrition they need, I have created a new group coaching program It's called End Picky Eating and it's a 6 week, multidisciplinary virtual group coaching program.
+If you want more support with making dinnertime more peaceful, implementing the DOR and other strategies to get your child the nutrition they need, watch my free training: “How to teach kids to try new foods without struggles at dinnertime”

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier